microsoft/Chakra-Samples/JavaScript Runtime Samples/JSRT Universal Windows Apps Hosting Samples/C#/README.md

 ## Requirements
-This sample requires Windows 10 Insider Preview (build 10146 or higher), Windows 10 SDK, and Visual Studio 2015 RC.
-All of these can be downloaded [here](https://dev.windows.com/en-US/downloads/windows-10-developer-tools).
+This sample requires [Windows 10](http://www.microsoft.com/en-US/windows/features) and [Visual Studio 2015](https://www.visualstudio.com/en-us/products/vs-2015-product-editions.aspx) (with Windows 10 SDK installed).

 ## Build the sample
 1. Before you start, make sure you have Windows, Windows SDK and Visual Studio specified in the Requirements section above.